w3f/Grants-Program/applications/wasm-opt-for-rust.md

   - `cargo-contract`, the ink! build tool
 - One blog post about the tool and its development, at https://brson.github.io

+We will not include the following `wasm-opt` capabilities in the library bindings:

+- Fuzzing. `wasm-opt` has multiple options related to fuzz testing the output module.
+We are aware of no potential clients for this feature.
+Including these fuzzing features requires code duplication in Rust, for additional maintenance burden and questionable benefit.

 ### Ecosystem Fit